 Creating and rolling out a plan of any nature is difficult.
-There are essentially four key steps involved in rolling out a community plan, but in truth, half of these steps begin before the actual rollout phase, so we really need to back it up a bit.
+There are essentially four key steps involved in rolling out a plan for your online community, but in truth, half of these steps begin before the actual rollout phase, so we really need to back it up a bit.

 I’m going to go ahead and say that if you’re reading this for more than just leisure, you’ve likely got a community to rollout.
-That being said, it’s likely that you’ve been directed to do so from a member of your executive team, which indicates that you have some level of executive support.
+That being said, you’ve probably been directed to do so from a member of your executive team, which indicates that you have some level of executive support.

 That’s obviously a great place to start, but the first step here is to secure buy-in from the entire executive team.
 All of them.